bernhardAxonIvy/doc/source/designer-guide/configuration/rest-clients.rst

 REST Client
 -----------

-A REST client can be referenced by its name or by its universal unique identifier (uuid).
-The uuid is generated when a new REST client is created and will never change.
+A REST client can be referenced by its name or by its universally unique identifier (UUID).
+The UUID is generated when a new REST client is created and will never change.
 The name of a REST client is given when a new REST client is created.
 It can be changed later.
-By referencing a REST client by its uuid ensures that renaming of the REST client will not break the reference.
+By referencing a REST client by its UUID ensures that renaming of the REST client will not break the reference.

 Further information about how to use the REST clients can be found in